hambastegiLogo

 Delegations from Kurdistan, Baluchistan, Azerbaijan, and other regions bring their distinct demands forward.

-Human rights advocates and diaspora communities amplify the vision of a democratic Iran beyond borders.
+Human rights advocates, environmental activists, and diaspora communities amplify the vision of a democratic Iran.

 In the past week, mounting tensions between the Islamic Republic of Iran and Israel have escalated into full-scale military conflict.
 This war threatens not only the lives of Iranians and Israelis but also the safety of millions of innocent people throughout the region.
 We are watching the expansion of this conflict with deep concern.
 The […]